When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Most Comfortable Welding Shirt

-This shirt is NFPA 2112 compliant and conforms to ASTM F1506 and HRC 2 (ATPV of 12 Cal/ cm2).
+Safety is not an afterthought; this shirt is NFPA 2112 compliant and conforms to ASTM F1506 and HRC 2 standards (ATPV of 12 Cal/cm2), offering significant protection for the price point.

 Pros

-• Mercerized for anti-shrinkage.
+• Treatment: Mercerized for anti-shrinkage.

-• Weighs 7 ounces.
+• Weight: 7 ounces.

 Cons